 Scrambling Might Be for You If…

-You Are an Experienced Hiker
+1. You Are an Experienced Hiker

-You Are Reasonably Fit
+2. You Are Reasonably Fit

 Of course, the scrambling portion of a hike is usually near the top, and you will often have to walk up the rough trail (or route find and bushwack) a large portion of the hike.

-You Are Only a Little Scared of Heights
+3. You Are Only a Little Scared of Heights

 A little fear is healthy.
-Some scrambles require quite a bit of exposure with long drops if you fail, and fear can stop you from making dangerous decisions.
+Some scrambles require quite a bit of exposure to long drops if you fail, and fear can stop you from making dangerous decisions.

 How Are Scrambles Ranked?

 In the United States and Canada, when you see a Class 1-5 used to describe a trail, scramble, or climb, it’s probably referring to the Yosemite Decimal System (YDS).
-I’ll elaborate briefly.